apapadaki-edu/web_based/README.md

 <br><br>

+### Form Handler

+Inside the handle_form_input folder there is a sample implementation of backend coding.
 A docker container link with the php code that handles the form's input is in progress and will be provided at a later time.